Bely Island: Adjacent islands

-Within Bely Island's wide eastern bay there is a 10 km long island called Bezymyannyy.
+Within Bely Island's wide eastern bay, there is a 10 km island called Bezymyannyy.
 Ostrov Tabango and Ostrov Tyubtsyango are located 20 km to the south of Bely Island's SE corner.

 Scientific research

 Bely Island has been the site of arctic research for its remote and unsettled nature.
 Research stations here are used to investigate changes in the Arctic Circle due to climate change and the effects of the Russian petroleum industry, where its unaffected soil is used to measure trace elements in comparison to soil on the mainland.